SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 ### Running the Setup tool

-The initial configuration after the first installation is handled by the tool *Simulator Setup*.
+The initial configuration after the first installation is handled by the tool "Simulator Setup".

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Setup%201.PNG)

 This tool is self-explanatory to a great extent, so you don't have to read the remaining documentation, before you start your initial installation & configuration process.
-And you can repeat the installation & configuration process with *Simulator Setup* as many times as you want, since the tool will retain your work between sessions.
+And you can repeat the installation & configuration process with "Simulator Setup" as many times as you want, since the tool will retain your work between sessions.
 The current state of the installation & configuration process is stored in the folder *Simulator Controller\Setup* in your *Documents* folder, if you want to make a backup of your currently chosen settings and options.

 When you start "Simulator Setup" for the first time, you may create a so called basic configuration, which gives you the opportunity to create a simple, but working configuration with just a few choices.
 This configuration will support the installed simulators and will activate at least one Race Assistant together with voice control.
 No configuration support is given for your Button Boxes and Stream Decks, but you can add them anytime later.